Patricia Jünger: Biography

-Jünger was born during an airplane trip from Dublin to Vienna, at a stop in Frankfurt am Main and has Swiss and Austrian citizenship.
+Jünger was born during an airplane trip from Dublin to Vienna, at a stop in Frankfurt am Main, and has Swiss and Austrian citizenship.
+Her parents were a jazz singer and a pianist.
 Jünger studied piano, organ, composition and directing in Frankfurt am Main, Vienna and Paris.
-She completed her studies in 1977 and then became a full-time composer.
+At the Vienna Music Academy between 1971 and 1978, she studied organ with Alois Forer and Robert Scholz, composition with Erich Romanovsky, and conducting with Karl Österreicher.
+She completed her studies in 1977 and then worked first as a pianist and organist.
+She later became a full-time composer, with her own studio, and a conductor.
 Recently she has leaned toward more electroacoustic works.
+When she was awarded the Karl Sczuka Prize from SWF Baden-Baden in 1986, for the radio play 'Sehr geehrter Herr - ein Requiem', she was the first woman composer to receive the prize.